Skip to main content

 0.5 mg/ml Spray1 to 2 mlNightlyScalp, hair

 Store topicals in amber glass at room temperature away from light.
-They last 30 days.
+They last around 30 days.

 GHK-Cu Storage Best Practices

 Unreconstituted vials can sit at room temperature (20 to 25 C) for 2 months or in the fridge for 6 months.
 Once mixed, store in the fridge at 2 to 8 C for up to 4 weeks.
-For longer storage, aliquot 1 ml into sterile syringes and freeze at -20 C. Thaw only once, as each freeze-thaw cycle reduces potency by about 10%.
+For longer storage, aliquot 1 ml into sterile syringes and freeze at -20 C. Thaw only once — freeze-thaw cycles degrade peptide quality, though the precise loss for GHK-Cu has not been quantified in the literature.

 Avoid light exposure; wrap vials in foil.
 If the solution turns blue-green or cloudy, discard it.
 Copper peptides oxidize quickly above 25 C.